blog posts

 Display the number of sent packets.

-Displaying the number of packets sent and received by each router is another feature of this tool, which can be used to quickly identify problems such as packet loss and take necessary measures to resolve these problems.
+Another feature of this tool is the ability to display the number of packets sent and received by each router.
+This can be used to quickly identify problems such as packet loss and take necessary measures to resolve them.

 Using different protocols

-The Traceroute tool supports protocols like UDP and ICMP so that you can use the best result and efficiency protocol.
+The Traceroute tool supports protocols like UDP and ICMP, so you can use the protocol that provides the best results and is efficient.

 Ability to set parameters

-One of the valuable features of the Traceroute tool in Mikrotik is the ability to adjust parameters such as the waiting time for a response, the number of packets sent, and the number of hubs.
-You can quickly adapt the Traceroute tool to your network needs.
+One valuable feature of the Traceroute tool in Mikrotik is the ability to adjust parameters such as the waiting time for a response, the number of packets sent, and the number of hubs.
+Thus, you can quickly adapt the Traceroute tool to your network needs.

 Steps to use the Traceroute tool in the Tools menu